Your business must possess reasonable prospects for success in competing in the private sector if admitted to the 8(a) program.

-The SBA may waive the 2 year requirement if you meet each of the following conditions:
+The SBA may waive the two years in business requirement if each of the following five conditions can be met:

 Condition 1: The individual or individuals upon whom eligibility is based have substantial business management experience.

-In addition, the applicant and other key individuals of the business concern must also have the required technical capabilities, if required in your business situation.
-The applicant must also hold all requisite licenses (Contractors, Professional Engineer, Accountant, etc.) and professional certifications within a firm who have been in business for less than two years.
+- In addition, the applicant and other key individuals of the business concern must also have the required technical capabilities, if required in your business situation.
+The applicant must hold all requisite licenses (Contractors, Professional Engineer, Accountant, etc.) and professional certifications within firms who have been in business for less than two years.

 Condition 2: The applicant has demonstrated technical experience to carry out its business plan with a substantial likelihood for success if admitted to the 8(a) BD program.

-You must also provide copies of independent reference letters from your clients, directly addressed to the applicant, that establish successful contract performance.
+- Provide copies of independent reference letters from your active and completed clients, directly addressed to the applicant, that establish successful contract performance.

 Condition 3: The applicant has adequate capital to sustain the operations and carry out its business plan as a participant.

-You should also describe your general payment terms and what actions your business takes to expedite the timely collection of receivables including how fast you typically receive payments from invoices.
+- You should also describe your general payment terms and what actions your business takes to expedite the timely collection of receivables including how fast you typically receive payments from invoices.

 Condition 4: The applicant has a record of successful performance on contracts from governmental or nongovernmental sources in its primary industry category.

 - Be able to display to the SBA that your business is not economically dependent on one client for more than 70% of your revenues from its inception.
-This means that your breakdown of contracts must show you are earning revenues from multiple entities, within the primary NAICS code you are seeking 8(a) Certification for and show that not more than 70% of the total operating revenue earned is with one single entity.
+This means that your breakdown of contracts must show you are earning revenues from multiple entities, within the primary NAICS code you are seeking 8(a) Certification for and show that not more than 70% of the total revenue earned was with one single entity.
 The 70% rule does not apply if your direct billable client is a federal, state or local government agency.

-If you have a potential federal client that may want to procure your products or services, should you become 8(a) certified, you should attempt to obtain and provide noncommittal letters of reference as additional evidence.
+- If you have a potential federal client that may want to procure your products or services, should you become 8(a) certified, you should attempt to obtain and provide noncommittal letters of reference as additional evidence.

-In addition, the SBA may require proof that the government previously procured and is likely to procure the types of products or services offered by your business.
-Proof can be provided in the form of fbo.gov or FPDS.gov printouts of previous procurements that have occurred and are similar in nature to your products or services offered
+- In addition, the SBA may require proof that the government previously procured and is likely to procure the types of products or services offered by your business.
+Proof can be provided in the form of FBO.GOV or FPDS.GOV printouts of previous 8(a) procurement’s that have occurred and are similar in nature to your products or services offered by your business.

 Condition 5: The applicant has, or can demonstrate its ability to timely obtain, the personnel, facilities, equipment, and any other requirements needed to perform contracts as a Participant.

 - You must have all required personnel needed for your current contract requirements.
-You should detail the current number of employees you have, any future hiring and how you will recruit and attract additional employees including timelines for hiring and any special relationship that exist with recruiters, personnel agencies and temporary agencies.
+You should detail the current number of employees you have, any future hiring of personnel required and how you will recruit and attract additional employees including timelines for hiring and any special relationship that exist with recruiters, personnel agencies and temporary agencies.
 You must also be able to show the SBA that you meet the 8(a) subcontracting requirements.
 See CFR §125.6 for what are the prime contractor’s limitations on subcontracting for the specific percentages.